f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    must be configured manually.
 It is recommended to leave this option :red:`enabled (checked)`.

-   .. note:: In environments where SSLO is introduced to existing security
+   ..
+ATTENTION:: In environments where SSLO is introduced to existing security
       devices, it is a natural tendency to not want to have to move these devices.
-And while SSLO certainly allows it, by not moving the security devices into SSLO-protected enclaves, customers run the risk of exposing sensitive decrypted traffic, unintentionally, to other devices that may be connected to these existing networks.
-It is therefore *highly* recommended, and a security best practice, to remove SSLO-integrated security devices from existing networks and place them entirely within the isolated enclave created and maintained by SSLO.
+And while SSLO certainly allows it, by not moving the security devices into SSLO-protected enclaves, customers unintentionally run the risk of exposing sensitive decrypted traffic to other devices that may be connected to these existing networks.
+As a security best practice, it is *highly* recommended to remove SSLO-integrated security devices from existing networks and place them entirely within the isolated enclave that is created and maintained by SSLO.

 -  **To Service Configuration** - the "To Service" defines the network connectivity from SSLO to the inline security device.